Opioid epidemic: United States

-Limited treatment

-The continued prevalence of the opioid epidemic in the United States can be traced to many reasons.
-For one, there is a lack of appropriate treatments and treatment centers across the nation.
-Big cities like New York City are lacking in treatment services and health offices as well as small rural areas.
+In 2018, there was a lack of appropriate treatments and treatment centers across the nation.
+In 2018, big cities like New York City were lacking in treatment services and health offices as well as small rural areas.
 Another reason the opioid epidemic is hard to combat is due to available housing being limited to recovering addicts.
-Having limited housing makes it easy for recovering substance users to return to the environments and relationships that promoted drug misuse in the first place.
-Along with housing, jobs for recovering addicts can be difficult to find.
+Having limited housing makes it easy for recovering substance users to return to the environments and relationships that promoted drug misuse.

+Jobs for recovering addicts can be difficult to find.
 Individuals with substance use disorders that have criminal records have a more difficult time finding jobs once they leave recovery.
 Having to combat job insecurity can lead to stress, which can cause someone to relapse.
-The fact that "wraparound services", or programs that provide services for patients who have just come out of rehabilitation centers or programs, are rare to non-existent, and is also a contributing reason as to why the opioid epidemic has gone on for so long.
+"Wraparound services", or programs that provide services for patients who have just come out of rehabilitation centers or programs, are rare to non-existent, and are a contributing reason as to why the opioid epidemic has gone on for so long.

 Public policy response

-The public reaction that has made the first step in ending the opioid epidemic was the lawsuit that the state of Oklahoma put up against Purdue Pharma.
+The 2019 lawsuit filed by the state of Oklahoma against Purdue Pharma was the first significant step in prompting public action toward ending the opioid epidemic.
 The state of Oklahoma argued that Purdue Pharma helped start the opioid epidemic because of assertive marketing and deceptive claims on the dangers of addiction.
 One of the marketing strategies was to redefine "substance use disorder" as "pseudo addiction".

 In 2019, Purdue Pharma agreed to settle and pay 270 million dollars to the state of Oklahoma that would go towards addiction research and treatment.
 The settlement could indicate a win for other states that have taken legal action against similar opioid manufacturers.
 Specifically, states like California are raising similar claims that Purdue Pharma marketed the drug Oxycontin as a safe and effective treatment, which led to the opioid crisis leaving thousands dead in California from opioid overdoses.

-Treatment within Legal Landscape
+Treatment within legal landscape

 Title II of the Comprehensive Drug Abuse Prevention and Control Act of 1970, otherwise known as the Controlled Substance Act, established five drug schedules to regulate and control their manufacture and distribution.
 In 2017, President Donald Trump officially declared the opioid crisis a "public health emergency."
 In 2018, the United States federal government enacted the SUPPORT Act which aims to help Americans gain access to opioid addiction treatment and help and reduce the amount of opioids prescribed.

 Other efforts include enacting legislation that provides funds from the Department of Health and Human Services to help support the creation and use of Syringe Services Programs.
-Recently, legislatures have started to advocate for the implementation of supervised injection sites as another way to help the opioid crisis and reduce harm.
-However, the United States Court of Appeals for the Third Circuit held that supervised injection cites violate the Federal Crack House Statute.
+From 2019, legislatures have started to advocate for the implementation of supervised injection sites as another way to help the opioid crisis and reduce harm.
+In 2021, the United States Court of Appeals for the Third Circuit held that supervised injection sites violate the Federal Crack House Statute.